 Walker beamed in pride.
 “I devoted myself to my craft here via trial and error.”
 She preened.
 “I only recently discovered that arbor blessing acted as a minor antibiotic, a fact that would’ve saved me from multiple headaches earlier in my trips.
 Rashvine nettle stimulates cell growth when ingested or applied topically.
 As a result, this,” She pointed at Cullen’s injuries, “is a miracle on speed.
 Usually I would see this sort of improvement over the course of weeks.”

 A wry smile twisted Walker’s lips as she tugged on the string.
 “Germ theory is a thing that still needs to be addressed, apparently.”
 Cullen stirred - he has been stirring for the past few days but has failed to awaken.
-“But you are right about magic – it’s not enough for the worst ailments.
-Though if I was a mage, my job would be a lot easier right now.”
+“But you are right - herbs and magic can't cure abscesses and septic shock – it’s not enough for the worst ailments.
+Though," she mused, "if I was a mage, my job would be a lot easier right now.”

-Walker raised her halberd that had been strapped to her back during their initial escape from Redcliffe castle and pointed it at a fist-sized stone.
+Walker raised her halberd that had been strapped to her back during their initial escape from Redcliffe castle and waved it at a fist-sized stone.
 “Wingardium leviosa,” she intoned nonsensically.
-When nothing happened, she said pointedly, “see?” and returned to her work, muttering medical terminologies under her breath such as ‘atelectasis’ and ‘subcuticular stitch.’
+When nothing happened, she said pointedly, “see?” and returned to her work, muttering medical terminologies under her breath such as ‘atelectasis’ and ‘subcuticular stitches.’

 Available maps never stretched beyond Thedas.
 Seheron and Par Vollen at the north, Ferelden at the south, Anderfels at the east, and Amaranthine Sea at the west.
-She had often wondered what lied beyond.
+In the hours between the last quarter of her flickering candle and her dreams, in the minutes she stretched her neck and flexed her hands after poring over her contacts for the better part of the morning, she had often glanced at her collection of cartography and wondered what lied beyond.
 Perhaps Walker was the answer.

-The ground trembled as a giant lumbered by a few hundred meters from their site, but Walker had assured her that they were perfectly harmless unless one ventured too close.
+The ground trembled as a giant lumbered by a few hundred meters from their site, hefting logs thicker than the Iron Bull, but Walker had assured her that they were perfectly harmless unless she ventured too close.
 Two wrens alighted on a mossy log to examine the nearby crop of royal elfroot.
 And through the haze of the lazy afternoon, Josephine roused to the words of the other woman fretting. “- hasn’t had any urine production yet.
 Is this because of the herbs?
 Rashvine nettle has some anticholinergic effects.
 No fever.
 Unlikely that it’s a bad urinary tract infection.
 Well, at least not yet.
 Goddamn it.
 A kingdom for lab equipment or an ultrasound.
 He probably has a distended bladder or an acute kidney injury by now, or both.
 Hmmm.
 I could just measure the output closely - though would this catheter even fit?
 I guess we can try-”

 Josephine tackled Walker, who was holding up a questionable piece of tubing and a jar, to the ground.
 They grappled in the shrubbery, shouting loud enough to alarm the nearby august rams.
 “What are you doing?!”
-Josephine squawked, blushing so fierce from her ears to below her collar that she was beginning to feel faint.
+Josephine cried, blushing so fierce from her collar to her ears that she was beginning to feel faint.
 “You cannot be contemplating pushing that up his...”

 As if the Maker himself answered her pleas, Cullen loudly groaned from his place on the sled.
 Both women froze and, after a split second shared look and the silent agreement to never bring this topic up, they both rushed to his side just as he, for the first time in days, opened his eyes and squinted into the sunlight.
 Walker pressed her knuckles down against the hard bone of his sternum, “Hey, keep your eyes open, Sleeping Beauty.
 I need to ask you some questions.
 What is the last thing you remember?”